 Koi Angelfish male-female difference?

-The male fish has a thicker area above their eyes.
+The male fish has a thicker area above its eyes.
 The pectoral fins of the male fish fork into several pieces.
-But female fish pectoral fins do not have this forking.
+But female fish’s pectoral fins do not have this forking.

 |Male Angelfish||Female Angelfish|